clab/fast_align/README.md

 The source code in this repository is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-A variant of `fast_align` is included in the [`cdec` translation system](http://www.cdec-decoder.org/).
-It uses the same model and produces identical alignments, but it has a few extra features for online alignment with pre-built models.

 ## Input format

 Input to `fast_align` must be tokenized and aligned into parallel sentences.
 Each line is a source language sentence and its target language translation, separated by a triple pipe symbol with leading and trailing white space (` ||| `).
 An example 3-sentence German–English parallel corpus is: